 Data Analytics is a booming technology right now, and developers like Kogan are going to keep innovating on new methods for creating an accurate online profile of internet users.
 It is up to us, to choose what we give out to them.

-The opinions expressed in this article are personal views of the author and do not necessarily reflect the official policy or position of Copperpod IP, Carthaginian Ventures or any other related entity.
+The opinions expressed in this article are personal views of the authors and do not necessarily reflect the official policy or position of Copperpod IP, Carthaginian Ventures or any other related entity.